 The Scribbled pipefish is found across the Indo-Pacific area .
 They are commonly seen from 1 meter to 8 meters on rubble areas, particularly those adjoining sea grasses.

 The Scribbled pipefish feed on small crustaceans, mainly copepods, isopods, amphipods and Mysids.
 They use their pipette like mouth to suck their prey into their mouths.
+The specimen below was just about to siphon a prey item as it was photographed.

 They are predated on by larger fish and one night we saw a Tasseled Scorpionfish gulp down a male Scribbled pipefish that made the mistake of swimming in front of it.